 It is true to say that traditional project management develops a plan that is then followed – Predictive Project Management.
 This works well for projects that are well defined at the start.
 Change may be seen as an indication of poor planning, and change is often resisted.

 Agile project management – Adaptive Project Management – actually welcomes change.
 In agile, the requirements are stated before each sprint, and often change.
 A change is an indication that the customer wants something different.
 This means of more benefit, and that can only improve the project.

 Project Planning and Baselines

 It is at these events that a change proposal is often raised.
-Without proper monitoring change will not be identified early enough to act in a correct manner.
+Without proper monitoring the change will not be identified early enough to act in a correct manner.